spreadpando/docker-wordpress-ssl/README.md

 # docker-wordpress-ssl
 Wordpress remote development environment with local https (ssl) using nginx reverse proxy and docker-compose.
-Run wordpress dev environment with ssl with one command. [docker-compose up]
+Run with ssl with one command. [docker-compose up]
 prerequites: docker, docker-compose

 setup in under 10 minutes...